-Delphinid echolocation clicks were detected automatically using an energy detector with a minimum received level threshold of 120 dB{pp} re:μPa (Roch et al., 2011).
+Delphinid echolocation clicks were detected automatically using an energy detector with a minimum peak-to-peak received level threshold of 120 dB re: 1 μ Pa (Frasier et al., 2015).
 Dominant click types at this site were identified automatically by dividing detections into successive five-minute windows and determining the dominant click type(s) in each window.
-An automated clustering algorithm was then used to identify recurrent click types as well as false positives across all windows (Frasier et al. 2017).
+An automated clustering algorithm was then used to identify recurrent click types as well as false positives across all windows (Frasier et al., 2017).
 Detections were automatically labeled by a classifier based on the automatically identified categories.
 All classifications were then verified by an analyst who reviewed LTSAs and mean spectra for each detected bout.
 A bout was defined as a period of clicking separated before and after by at least 15 minutes without clicking.